kiegroup/drools-ansible-rulebook-integration/README.md

-# Drools with yaml/json rules
+# Drools integration with Ansible Rulebook

 ## Description

-A rest service to define and execute a drools rules set in yaml/json format.
+An integration layer allowing Ansible Rulebook to use Drools as rule engine for rules evaluation.
+Drools can be invoked from Ansible either via a REST API or natively through [jpy](https://pypi.org/project/jpy/).

 ## Installing and Running